andrewbihl/andrewbihl.github.io/content/blog/0002/index.md

 Depending on the situation, this step and the last might go hand-in-hand.
 It depends what you are trying to do.
 Often, the more involved the goal you have, the more of step 3 you'll need to do.
 In the example of learning about types of programming languages, you could have a number of different goals.
 Some examples could be:

 - Decide on a programming language to use.
-    - This one probably doesn't require a huge amount of nuance, so you might not dive too deep into step 3.
+    - This probably doesn't require a huge amount of nuance, so you might not dive too deep into step 3.
 - Write a compiler
-    - This one lends itself to helping you learn #3.
+    - This application lends itself to helping you learn #3.
 It's likely worth diving into the "Application" step early.
 - Write a textbook on programming languages
     - This is going to require a lot of nuance, so application will probably not begin until you've done a lot of step 3.